T2Je/FYPhoto/README.md

 ## TODO

-add progress bar when playing video
+1. add progress bar when playing video
+2. use SDWebImage cache instead of Cache